So, you made the decision to embark on the low-carb, high-in-healthy-fat ketogenic diet.

 Spend the first week concentrating on the diet, not necessarily exercise.
 If you exercise vigorously, you might find yourself lightheaded or dizzy since you’ll likely be consuming less food than normal.

-Try to find light exercise, like walking or yoga.
+Try to do some light exercise, like walking or yoga.

 Of course, drinking lots of water is a common recommendation for nearly any issue.
 In relation to the keto diet, it can make you feel less dehydrated.